grantjenks/python-diskcache/README.rst

   PostgreSQL adapter for the Python programming language.
 * `Oracle DB`_ is a relational database management system (RDBMS) from the Oracle Corporation.
-Originally developed in 1977, Oracle DB is one of the most trusted and widely-used enterprise relational database engines.
+Originally developed in 1977, Oracle DB is one of the most trusted and widely used enterprise relational database engines.
 * `Microsoft SQL Server`_ is a relational database management system developed by Microsoft.
 As a database server, it stores and retrieves data as requested by other software applications.